Montagnard (Vietnam): French Indochina War

-In 1950 the French government established the Central Highlands as the Pays Montagnard du Sud (PMS) under the authority of Vietnamese Emperor Bảo Đại, whom the French had installed as nominal chief of state in 1949 as an alternative to Ho Chi Minh's Democratic Republic of Vietnam.
-In the mid-1950s, the once-isolated Montagnard began experiencing more contact with outsiders after the Vietnamese government launched efforts to gain better control of the Central Highlands and, following the 1954 Geneva Accord, new ethnic minorities from North Vietnam moved into the area.
-As a result of these changes, Montagnard communities felt a need to strengthen some of their own social structures and to develop a more formal shared identity.
-When the French withdrew from Vietnam and recognized a Vietnamese sovereignty, Montagnard political independence was drastically diminished.
+In the mid-1950s, the once-isolated Montagnards began experiencing more contact with outsiders after the Vietnamese government launched efforts to gain better control of the Central Highlands and, following the 1954 Geneva Conference, new ethnic minorities from North Vietnam moved into the area.
+As a result of these changes, Montagnard communities felt a need to strengthen some of their own social structures and develop a more formal shared identity.
+When the French withdrew from Vietnam and recognized Vietnamese sovereignty, Montagnard political independence was drastically diminished.